NK-Nikunj/GSoC-experimental-codes/normal_code/as_header/README.md

 # Implementation as a Header

-This folder contains the experimental code for the implementation of my GSoC Project.
+This directory contains the experimental code for the implementation of my GSoC Project.

 The code above is meant to alter the working of an executable by changing the